In this article

 Before we dive into the "how-to," it is important to understand the "why."
 Disorganization is a quiet thief.
 It steals your time, your money, and your peace of mind.

-Furthermore, with new home sizes reaching a 13-year low, "smart" organization is no longer a luxury—it is a survival skill for modern living.
+Furthermore, with new homes getting smaller rather than larger, "smart" organization is no longer a luxury—it is a survival skill for modern living.
 Whether you live in a sprawling suburban house or a 500-square-foot studio, these principles will help you maximize every inch.

 The Golden Rule: Declutter Before You Shop